Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Tuesday’s incremental backup
 D. Wednesday’s incremental backup

 Because you are performing full and incremental backups, you will need to restore all of these backups.
+When restoring incremental backups, you always begin by restoring the most recent full backup.
+In this case, that would be Sunday's backup.
+You then continue by restoring each of the incremental backups that occurred since